mohammedhassan9748/Embedded-Diploma/Unit_5_First_Term_Projects/Project 1/README.md

 # Pressure Controller Project

 This project implements a pressure controller system designed to alert the cabin crew when cabin pressure exceeds a specified limit of 20 bars.
-The project follows a systematic development approach, ensuring a reliable and accurate solution.
+The project follows a systematic development approach and UML, ensuring a reliable and accurate solution.

 ## Table of Contents
 - [Project Overview](#project-overview)